William Strong (Pennsylvania jurist): 1876 election

 Strong was one of five Supreme Court justices who sat on the Electoral Commission that was convened to resolve the disputed electoral votes in the U.S. presidential election of 1876.
 Strong voted along with his fellow Republicans, who held the majority on the Commission, to award every disputed vote to Rutherford B. Hayes, the Republican candidate, thus ensuring his presidency.

 Strong served on the Supreme Court until December 14, 1880, when he retired despite still being in good health, partly to set an example for several infirm justices who refused to give up their seats.
 He resumed the practice of law and pursued religious causes until his death, at Lake Minnewaska in Ulster County, New York, on August 19, 1895.
 Following funeral services at the chapel of the Charles Evans Cemetery in Reading, Pennsylvania, he was laid to rest at that cemetery.
 The Historical Society of Berks County has in its collection a few pieces relating to Justice Strong.

 International arbitration

 After his retirement from the Supreme Court, Strong served as an arbitrator for an international dispute between Haiti and the United States, according to a 1884 agreement between the two nations.
 Two American citizens claimed damages due to the conduct of the Haitian government.
 He issued his award on June 13, 1885.

 Personal

-Justice William Strong's grandson, Lieutenant William Strong, Jr., of Washington, DC, served in the Canadian Army during World War I and, while in Pasadena, California for recovery, died from complications from exposure to poison gas on the battlefields of Ypres and Vimy Ridge.
-The Washington Post describes him as the first American casualty of WWI.
+Justice William Strong's grandson, Lieutenant William N. Strong, Jr. (1887-1919), of Washington, DC, served in the Canadian Army during World War I, enlisting in January 1915.
+He was gassed on the battlefield of Ypres, and in the Battle of Vimy Ridge in 1917.
+He died in Pasadena, California of complications from the gassing.
+The Washington Post describes him as the first Washingtonian to join the Allies.